aravind-sadharani/chandraveena/src/pages/intro.md

 image: "../../images/Favicon.png"
 description: "Hello, I am S. Balachander.
 I play the Chandraveena in the Dhrupad style, a traditional style of Maarga Sangeet.
 Here is a short introduction to Maarga Sangeet, Dhrupad and the Chandraveena.
 Read on to find out!"
 ---
-Welcome!
-Here is an introduction to my music on the Chandraveena and how it relates to Maarga Sangeet and Dhrupad.
-For full length recordings, please check out my <a href="/discography/"><inline-button>Discography</inline-button></a>.
+Hello, and welcome to the introduction to my music on the Chandraveena.

 <br>